SharePoint/sp-dev-docs/docs/features/create-hub-site-with-powershell.md

 ## Create a new hub site

 Create the Marketing site.
 The marketing site will also be a hub site that other sites can associate with.
-The intent is that any sites that are marketing oriented can be part of the hub.
-Then team members can search across all the sites in the hub, apply common navigation and branding, and take advantage of other hub features.
+The intent is that any sites that are marketing oriented can be part of the hub site.
+Then team members can search across all the sites associated with the single hub site, apply common navigation and branding, and take advantage of other hub site features.

 1. Create the site using the [New-PnPSite](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/new-pnpsite) cmdlet.